 This course prepares nurse practitioner students with an understanding of comprehensive evidence based plans of care to manage chronic, complex health problems with multisystem disorders.
 Patients across the life spectrum are managed within a culturally and spiritually diverse environment using the clinical decision making process in the evaluation of the chronic conditions.
 Emphasis is placed on critical thinking, diagnostic reasoning, implementing appropriate diagnostic tests, prescribing pharmacologic and non-pharmacologic integrative healing therapies, professional interpersonal relationships, the caring professional role and teaching/coaching techniques.
 It focuses on health promotion, prevention, and diagnosis and management of chronic conditions common to individuals and families across the lifespan including timely consultation and referral process.
 Students' clinical experiences are provided in a variety of primary care settings such as community clinics, skilled nursing facility, and home care setting, with emphasis on collaborative partnerships among individuals, families and other health care professionals.
-Prerequisites: FNP593 Primary Health of Acute Clients/Families Across the Lifespan and FNP594 Primary Health of Acute Clients/Families Across the Lifespan- Clinical Practicum Co-requisite: FNP596 Primary Healthcare of Chronic Clients/Families Across the Lifespan - Clinical Practicum
+Prerequisites: FNP593 Primary Health of Acute Clients/Families Across the Lifespan - Clinical Practicum Co-requisite: FNP596 Primary Healthcare of Chronic Clients/Families Across the Lifespan - Clinical Practicum